apache/servicemix4-features/examples/camel-osgi/README.txt

 Viewing the Log Entries
 -----------------------
-You can view the log entries in the karaf.log file in the data/log directory of your ServiceMix installation, or by typing the following command in the ServiceMix console:
+You can view the entries in the log file in the data/log directory of your ServiceMix installation, or by typing the following command in the ServiceMix console:

   log:display